Mixed-sex sports: Mixed doubles or pairs

 A mixed-sex pair, participating in FINA World Championships of synchronised swimming, waves to the crowd before diving into water.

 Canadians Justine Brasseur and Mathieu Ostiguy competing as a mixed-sex pair in figure skating.

 A common form of mixed-sex event is for pairs of one male and one female.

 Sports based on dancing usually have male/female pairings, such as ice dancing, pair figure skating, ballroom dancing and synchronised swimming duets.
 In these sports/events, the male and female participants physically work together (often to music) to jointly produce an artistic athletic performance.
 Similarly, taekwondo poomsae, which is performance-based, also has a mixed pair event.

 Mixed doubles are events where two mixed-sex pairs directly compete (that is, all four competitors are in open play as two teams).
 This is particularly found in racket sports (which rarely have larger teams), including tennis, table tennis, badminton, squash and racquetball.

 Pairs may also compete in turn-based games: one format (out of many) alternates the woman and man of each pair just as the competing sides alternate, so each round has four turns of individual action.
 Well-suited to strategy-based sports (such as mixed doubles curling, mixed golf, mixed bowling, mixed team darts) where players can beneficially undertake mental planning or assessment while waiting for their turn.
 Separate male and female performances may also be scored then added to produce mixed team results in such sports as diving.
 Synchronised diving is also found in mixed-sex format.
 In professional wrestling, mixed tag team matches do not explicitly alternate in a turn-based manner but each wrestler only faces their opponent of the same sex (switching occurs at players' discretion).
-Intergender wrestling between a man and a woman also occurs but is scripted like other professional wrestling.